libriscv/libriscv/README.md

 # RISC-V userspace emulator library

-_libriscv_ is a simple and slim RISC-V userspace emulator library that is highly embeddable and configurable.
+_libriscv_ is a simple, slim and complete RISC-V userspace emulator library that is highly embeddable and configurable.
 There are several [CMake options](lib/CMakeLists.txt) that control RISC-V extensions and how the emulator behaves.

 There is also a CLI that you can use to run RISC-V programs and step through instructions one by one, like a simulator, or connect with GDB.